rsingh28/Neon/README.md

 #### Controls:

-* Moving sideways: move the forearm wearing Myo handband in the corresponding direction horizontally.
+* Moving sideways: move the forearm wearing Myo armband in the corresponding direction horizontally.

-* Shooting: move the forearm wearing Myo handband upwards and bring it back down.
+* Shooting: move the forearm wearing Myo armband upwards and bring it back down.
 You can shoot only one bullet at a time.

 ### Demo mode (doesn't need Myo armband)